coderitter/knight-form/README.md

 ### Elements

-There are exactly to elements to describe your form.
+There are exactly two elements to describe your form.

 - `FormElement`: A general purpose form element that is not a field
 - `Field`: A field representing a property on your object